frodsan/mote-render/README.md

 mote-render
 ===========

 Mote plugin for Cuba.
-This extension was extracted from the [cuba-contrib][cuba-contrib] gem, made by [cyx][cyx].
+This plugin was extracted from the [cuba-contrib][cuba-contrib] gem, made by [cyx][cyx].

 Usage